What is Retrofit?

 Retrofit is a REST Client for Android,By using Retrofit in Android we can easily retrieve and upload JSON ( or other structured data like RSS feed etc. ) responses from a restful web APIs.
 It is different from other libraries because, Retrofit gives us an easy to use platform through which we don’t need to parse JSON responses as they are done by the library itself.
 It uses the GSON library in background to parse the responses.
 All we need to do is define a POJO(Plain Old Java Object) to do all the parsing.

-Retrofit 2.0 comes with lot of features.
-Some of them are
+- Retrofit 2.0 comes with lot of features.
+Some of them are listed below:

 Declaration for synchronous and asynchronous API calls made same.